 New Directive from the New Chief Justice

+South Carolina’s current Chief Justice recently issued a memo instructing all magistrates and city judges to follow the law and either appoint attorneys or obtain a waiver of counsel for defendants who will be subject to jail sentences.
+Many courts and law enforcement agencies are now complaining about the Chief Justice’s directive.
+For example, “a Richland County Sheriff’s Department official says the directive has created a ‘nightmare’ for the agency.”
 In addition to being forced to follow the law and provide lawyers for indigent defendants, courts across the state are now reviewing thousands of arrest warrants that were issued for defendants who did not appear in court or who did not pay their fines.
 The courts now must identify the cases where judges did not appoint counsel or obtain a waiver of counsel and withdraw those bench warrants.

 Outside Pressure from NACDL, the ACLU, and Media